gitaroktato/microservices-availability-simulator/ARTICLE.md

 ### Partitioning your brokers
 Eveny if you're confident in the chosen technology, it's advisable to partition your cluster of brokers amongst the teams.
 It's going to help, when you need to roll out new configurations or improvements.
 For instance, you can deliver them to a single partition at first and then back off if something goes wrong.

-# Common microservice patterns and their effect on availability
+# Two common microservice patterns and their effect on availability
-Now, let's look at how we can apply what we've learnt by analyzing the most common microservice patterns.
+Now, let's look at how we can apply what we've learnt by analyzing two most common microservice patterns.

 ## CRUD services and aggregates
 Often teams encapsulate specific data types with simple CRUD services, lacking any business logic.
 In these cases you have to push business logic in the layer above, usually into an aggregate which joins data by calling several CRUD services.
 As an alternative you can merge business logic together and just reduce the amount of integration points.
 But let's see a not-so straightforward scenario.
 Again, in this case the availability of each individual service is 95% in its own.
 ![aggregate-and-cruds](docs\aggregate_and_cruds.png)

 We have two CRUD services called by an aggregate.
-Let's suppose we want to get rid of an integration point, buy merging `another_crud` into `aggregate`.
+Let's suppose we want to get rid of an integration point, by merging `another_crud` into `aggregate`.
 We suspect that the availability looked from the proxy's perspective will increase, so let's do a little simulation and examine the results.
 ![aggregate-and-cruds-merged](docs\aggregate_and_cruds_merged.png)

 Surprisingly we lost 6.5% of availability!
 But why?
 The reason is that we accidentally increased the outbound dependencies of the `aggregate` from 2 to 3.
 And this made our system's availabilty worse.